 Incorrect Choke Setting Causes a STIHL Leaf Blower to Start Then Die

 The choke is used to start a cold engine.
-It restricts the amount of air so there is a higher concentration of fuel being used to form a combustion.
+It restricts the amount of air so there is a higher concentration of fuel being used.

 Once the engine gets warm, the choke must be adjusted to the off position so the blower continues to run.
 If it isn’t adjusted, the STIHL blower will end up dying because it isn’t getting good airflow.